 The previous scenario illustrates a subset of the modeling and visualization functionality supported by Orion.
-We now describe the user interface components in more detail.
-Along the way, we outline additional functionality, such as the ability to merge multiple sets of edges and construct "roll-up" graphs via node aggregation.
+We now describe the UI components in detail.
+Along the way, we outline additional functionality, such as the ability to merge multiple sets of edges and construct "rollup" graphs via node aggregation.